 Don’t Hire Jerks (or pass me the fallopian tubes)

 So, what to do?
 As an organizational psychologist, I can tell you that you can test for them.
 It’s kind of like drug testing.
-Asshole testing is problematic because a real asshole is pathological to the point that they can easily game the tests.
+Jerk testing is problematic because a real jerk is pathological to the point that they can easily game the tests.
 I once took a Briggs-Meyer test in a class for my masters.
 I realized what the profile was for perfectly balanced and I gamed the test.
 Guess what?
 I tested as perfectly balanced – which I am not.

 So, what to do now?
 Well, I have a suggestion.
-If you hire an asshole, then their co-workers are the best judge.
+If you hire a jerk, then their co-workers are the best judge.
 So, put them on probation!
 Oh, you already do that.
 But I knew that.
 I suggest that as part of their probation you make them work in several parts of your organization and let your employees do a kind of 360 degree evaluation.
 Put him or her on the assembly line, on the shipping/receiving dock, in the mail room, etc. You get the idea.
 Have them spend the first 3 months of their probation working at the subordinate level, followed by 3 months in their new job.

 It’s kind of like the new kid in the auto repair garage being asked to hand the mechanic a left-handed monkey wrench.
 This happened to me.
 My mother was a microbiologist at a well-known cancer research hospital.
 And at the tender age of 16 she got me a job there – in the morgue.
 Yes, you are wondering what kind of mother would do that to her son.
 Let’s not go down the Dr. Freud mother-son relationship, psycho-sexual, Oedipus Complex thing.
 The manager in the Pathology Unit asked me to the Supply Department and fetch a dozen fallopian tubes.
 Remember, I was a 16-year-old boy.
 I was at the “breast” and “vagina” stage.
 Well, that isn’t what we boys called them.
 Anyway, this is what pathologists find funny.
 I didn’t.
 Since I was only 16-years old, the pathologist didn’t end up on the morgue table.